Hmigotto/Hmigotto/README.md

 - 🔭 I’m currently working on this read me file LMAO
 - 🌱 I’m currently learning x86 and react, to many books for birthday man, what else can i say
 - 👯 I’m looking to collaborate with the programming community, love u guys S2
-- 🤔 I’m looking for help with the things i have trouble with
-- 💬 Ask me about something !
 - 📫 How to reach me: hmigotto@gmail.com
 - ⚡ Fun fact: Cashews come from a fruit, who would have thought